mathigon/textbooks/content/codes/content.md

 How high can you count using only one hand, without skipping any numbers?
 When we count with our hands, we traditionally use how many fingers are up to represent the number.
 We have five fingers, so that means the highest we can count with one hand is [[five|four|ten]].

-{.TODO PHILIPP how to make them appear after entering value into blank?}

-    button.appear APPEAR

     table.finger-grid
       tr
         for x in [1, 2, 3, 4, 5]